 We need your help living into this new identity.
 How do we dismantle structural racism?
 How do we eradicate systemic poverty?

 This effort requires us to think creatively about where God is calling us in this community.
-If you have any ideas on how we can live more fully into this identity, or if you are interested in partnering with fellow friends and members of Covenant, please contact Pastor Jeff.
+If you have any ideas on how we can live more fully into this identity, or if you are interested in partnering with fellow friends and members of Covenant, please contact Pastor Charlie.
 The Mission Committee has begun brainstorming some ways that we can be transformed by this new identity.

 About the Matthew 25 PC(USA) Logo